gmantele/ucidy/README.md

   - a list of human readable errors
   - an automatic correction suggestion (particularly for typo)
   - a list of advice to improve the readability of the UCD
+* Detection of deprecated UCD words _(when detected a clear error message is returned and a correction suggestion is proposed)_
 * Different ways to search UCD words
   - exact match
   - starting with